ynotstartups/notes/notes/cheat-sheet-vim.md

 `:browse oldfiles` - see last edited files, press `q` and enter a number to edit numbered file

-`:mksession foo.vim` - save session
+`:mksession foo.vim` - save session, session stores the looks of the whole of vim
 `:source foo.vim` - use session

-numbered file
+`:mkview` - save view, view stores properties for one window one file `:loadview ` - use view

 ## Editing in command line mode